 An easy summer sauce, this lemon pesto is made with three whole lemons, plus garlic, pine nuts, and Parmigiano-Reggiano.
 You can make it ahead and serve it as a dip for crudité, toss it with pasta, or drizzle over roasted vegetables.

 Puree the lemons.
-In a high-powered blender, add the diced lemons, lemon juice, pine nuts, garlic, Parmigiano-Reggiano, salt, and pepper and blend on medium speed until the lemons have broken down and begin to look smooth, 30 seconds to 1 minute.
+In a high-powered blender, add the 2 diced lemons, the lemon juice, pine nuts, garlic, Parmigiano-Reggiano, salt, and pepper and blend on medium speed until the lemons have broken down and begin to look smooth, 30 seconds to 1 minute.

 Add the olive oil.
 With the blender running on low speed, slowly stream in the olive oil until the mixture is smooth and creamy.
 Increase the speed and blend for an additional 30 seconds.